BDC Hamburger Icon

 • Purchase patterns

-Depending on your rebrand elements, set a strict timeline for completing each step.
-For example, you could begin by allowing six weeks to finalize a new logo, then immediately start on the website, social media and marketing materials.
+To avoid this mistake, create a timeline for completing each step of your rebrand.
+For example, you could begin by allowing six weeks to finalize a new logo, then start on the website, social media and marketing materials immediately.
 Don’t get stuck on one task that can derail the whole process.

-A rebranding is no small task.
+A rebranding can be a massive challenge.
 Sometimes, reaching out for help can be the most cost-effective solution.
 Hiring consultants who have been through the rebranding process can be beneficial in the following ways:

 Did You Know?Did you know

-Need professional guidance with your rebranding?
-The best brand-building marketing agencies can guide your rebranding decisions and ensure consistency across all marketing channels and materials.
+Partnering with a digital marketing agency can bring expert advice to guide your rebranding decisions and ensure consistency across all marketing channels and materials.

 A brand with inconsistent logos, colors, fonts or messaging confuses consumers.
 In addition, discord within your brand sends a message of distrust.

-Style guides can offer design, content, sales and marketing rules for interacting with your brand.
-Details such as logo colors, fonts and illustration style are vital in print and digital media.
+To avoid this mistake, create detailed branding guidelines and style guides that lay out design, content, sales and marketing rules for interacting with your brand.
+Details, such as logo colors, fonts and illustration style, are vital in print and digital media and a branding guide will ensure consistency.

-Keep your customers updated about the rebranding process through email newsletters, your website and social media.
-In addition, consider sending out polls, gathering survey data or conducting interviews about the rebranding process with your target audience.
+To avoid this mistake, keep your customers updated about the rebranding process via email newsletters, your website and social media.
+Additionally, consider sending out polls, gathering survey data or conducting interviews about the rebranding process with your target audience to gain insights into their thoughts and responses.
+You want them to be excited about the rebrand and understand the benefits it will offer them.

 Continue to provide timely customer service during the rebranding process.
-Just because you added rebranding to your plate doesn’t mean your customer should have to wait more than 24 hours for a product or service issue.
+Just because you added rebranding to your plate doesn’t mean your customers should have to wait more than 24 hours to resolve a product or service issue.

 FYIDid you know